AbdullahSGF/BHMEA23-Extended-Writeup/Writeup.md

-After we found we can see there is a file called fulldata, and that file contains a Pastebin link says more data.
+After we found it we can see there is a file called fulldata, and that file contains a Pastebin link says more data.

  ![image](https://github.com/AbdullahSGF/BlackHatMEA-Qualifications-CTF/assets/131845686/5b6085ac-8600-452a-bedb-ea2d334ae1a5)